sriharivishnu/AWS_Notes/CLF-C01/S07_Databases.md

 - Fully managed graph database
   - e.g. social network
-    - Users ahve friends
+    - Users have friends
     - Posts have comments
     - Comments have likes from users
     - Users share and like posts
 - Highly available across 3 AZ, with up to 15 read replicas
 - Build and run applications working with highly connected datasets = optimized for complex and hard queries
-- Store up to billions of relations and query the graph will millisecond latency
+- Store up to billions of relations and query the graph with millisecond latency
 - Great for knowledge graphs (Wikipedia), fraud detection, recommendation engines, social networking